otrv4/otrv4/notes/tor-dev-meeting-notes.md

 the receiver that the corresponding message has been received.
 However, if we permit a network model that allows dropped messages, then we cannot rely on this confirmation from the receiver.
-On the other hand, we should not place full trust in the receiver to reveal MACs after receiving a message.
+On the other hand, we should not place full trust in the receiver to reveal MAC keys after receiving a message.

 Therefore, the responsibility for revealing MAC keys should be shared by both sides.
 The receiver should reveal MAC keys for messages that they have